harikiran-mudipalli/ImageClassifierAIPND/README.md

 # ImageClassifierAIPND
- Capstone Project from Udacity'a AI Programming with Python Nano Degree Python application that can train an Image Classifier on a dataset, then predict new Images using Trained model.
+ Capstone Project from Udacity's AI Programming with Python Nano Degree Python application that can train an Image Classifier on a dataset, then predict new Images using Trained model.

+This Application uses PyTorch framework.

 ## Training
 To train a model, run `train.py`, with desired arguments.